webplatform/docs/tutorials/canvas/Canvas_tutorial/Transformations/index.md

 ====A <code>scale</code> example====

-[[Image:=Canvas_scale.png]]In this last example I've used the spirograph function from one of the previous examples to draw nine shapes with different scaling factors.
+[[File:Canvas scale.png|right|Canvas with spirograpgh images on it]]In this last example I've used the spirograph function from one of the previous examples to draw nine shapes with different scaling factors.
 The top left shape has been drawn with no scaling applied.
 The yellow shapes to the right both have a uniform scaling factor (the same value for <var>x</var> and <var>y</var> parameters).
 If you look at the code below you'll see that I've used the <code>scale</code> method twice with equal parameter values for the second and third spirograph.
 Because I didn't restore the canvas state, the third shape is drawn with a scaling factor of 0.75 � 0.75 = 0.5625.

 The second row of blue shapes have a non-uniform scaling applied in a vertical direction.
 Each of the shapes has the <var>x</var> scaling factor set to 1.0 which means no scaling.
 The <var>y</var> scaling factor is set to 0.75.
 This results in the three shapes being squashed down.
 The original circular shape has now become an ellipse.
 If you look closely you'll see that the line width has also been reduced in the vertical direction.